linux156/starter-academic/content/authors/admin/_index.md

 In years 2025-2030 I am supported by the ERC Starting Grant [_Quantitative projection problems in geometric measure theory_](/qproject), grant no. 101219218.

-**There are two 2-year postdoctoral positions open in my project right now.** The deadlines to apply are 16th December and 16th January, with expected start dates 15th January and 1st October, respectively.
+**There are two 2-year postdoctoral positions open in my project right now.** The deadlines to apply are 16th December and 16th January, with expected start dates 15th January and 1st October 2026, respectively.
 The start dates are flexible.
 For more information see [call 1](https://www.impan.pl/images/Konkursy/2025_Rok_rozstrzygniecia/Konkurs-postdoc1_ERC_Dabrowski_ang.pdf) and [call 2](https://www.impan.pl/images/Konkursy/2025_Rok_rozstrzygniecia/Konkurs-postdoc2_ERC_Dabrowski_ang.pdf).
 Informal enquiries by [e-mail](mailto:ddabrowski@impan.pl) are also welcome!

 <center><img title="EU and ERC logos" alt="Funded by the European Union and the European Research Council" src="/images/logo-erc.png" width="400"></center>